IamSeo-Dev/Ambiance-Automation/README.md

 - this application will have menu bar in the top of the application. (ver.0.5)

+- this application will save/edit its current settings (ver.0.6)

 Fixed
 - UnicodeEncodeError: 'ascii' codec can't encode character '\u2013' in position 136: ordinal not in range(128)
     * Decide to use 'email' library to handel unicode Error